gSchool/js-basic-training/markdown/type_crash_course.md

 # A Crash Course in JavaScript Types

 In most programming languages, JavaScript amongst them, programmers have at their disposal different kinds (or **types**) of values that they can utilize in their programs.
+In this section we will introduce the general idea that different types of things can be manipulated and interact in different ways, after which we will introduce several of the major JavaScript types, as well as some of the operations each of them allow.

 ## Objectives